 - Clerkin (2018c): identifying characteristics of Third Year students who choose to take part in TY when it is available as an option (as contrasted with non-participants) and discussion of the implications of findings.

-- Clerkin (in press): assessing differences in socioemotional development and maturity between TY participants and non-participants over a three-year period, controlling for baseline characteristics.
+- Clerkin (2019): assessing differences in socioemotional development and maturity between TY participants and non-participants over a three-year period, controlling for baseline characteristics.
 This paper should be considered in conjunction with Clerkin (2019).
 (Open access.)

 - Clerkin (2019): an in-depth account of students’ views of TY, in general and in their own school.
 This report draws heavily on students’ self-generated open-ended perceptions and presents data on differences between schools.
-This report should be considered in conjunction with Clerkin (in press).
+This report should be considered in conjunction with Clerkin (2019).
 (Open access.)